Baptistery: History

 According to the records of early church councils, baptisteries were first built and used to correct what were considered the evils arising from the practice of private baptism.
 As soon as Christianity had expanded so that baptism became the rule, and as immersion of adults gave place to sprinkling of infants, the ancient baptisteries were no longer necessary.
 They are still in general use, however, in Florence and Pisa.

 The Lateran Baptistery must be the earliest ecclesiastical building still in use.
 A large part of it remains as built by Constantine.
 The central area, with the basin of the font, is an octagon around which stand eight porphyry columns, with marble capitals and entablature of classical form.
 Outside these are an ambulatory and outer walls forming a larger octagon.
 Attached to one side, toward the Lateran basilica, is a porch with two noble porphyry columns and richly carved capitals, bases and entablatures.

 The circular church of Santa Costanza, also of the 4th century, served as a baptistery and contained the tomb of the daughter of Constantine.
 This is a remarkably perfect structure with a central dome, columns, and mosaics of classical fashion.
 Two side niches contain the earliest known mosaics of distinctively Christian subjects.
-In one is represented Moses receiving the Old Law, in the other Christ delivers to Saint Peter the New Law charter, sealed with the XP monogram.
+In one is represented Moses receiving the Old Law, in the other Christ delivers to Saint Peter the New Law charter, sealed with the Chi Rho monogram.

 The earliest surviving structure that was used as a baptistery is the tomb-like baptistery at Dura-Europas.
 Another baptistery of the earliest times has been excavated at Aquileia.
 Ruins of baptisteries have also been found at Salona and in Crete.
 At Ravenna are two noted baptisteries, decorated with fine mosaics.
 One was built in the mid-5th century, and the other in the 6th.
 A large baptistery decorated with mosaics was built in the 6th century at Naples.